God: Kill your son and burn his body

 A woman who lives with a man in a legally binding relationship as a secondary wife, but who has less social status and fewer privileges than a wife.

 For many Christians, the story of Abraham almost sacrificing Isaac paints a picture of an ugly God—since God is the one who tells Abraham to kill the boy as a burnt offering.
-Based on author Stephen M. Miller’s description of the burnt offering (A Visual Walk Through Genesis, page 98; Leviticus 1:11-13) and anything else you may know about it, what do you think about the sacrifice would seem most horrific to Isaac’s mother, Sarah?
+Based on the description of the burnt offering in Leviticus 1:11-13 and anything else you may know about it, what about this sacrifice do you think would seem most horrific to Isaac’s mother, Sarah?

 Why do you think God put Abraham through this test?
 Didn’t God know how it was going to turn out?